Edwinexd/dsv-pvt/README.md

 ### Alternatives
 Alternatively, all services can be run locally using [uvicorn](https://www.uvicorn.org/).
 In this case, make sure to install all dependencies first!

-## Installation and Setup

-### Prerequisites

-- [List of required software and their versions (e.g. Node.js, Android Studio, Xcode)]

-### Installation Steps

-1. [Step 1]
-2. [Step 2]
-3. [Step 3]
-4. [Step 4]

-## Contributing

-We welcome any contributions to the project!
-Please follow these guidelines:

-- Fork the repository and create a new branch for your feature or bug fix.
-- Write tests for your changes.
-- Submit a pull request describing your changes and why they are needed.

 ## Screenshots
 [Include screenshots or a link to a demo video showcasing your app's UI and functionality.]